-Objectives: The metabolic diversity of microorganisms prompts one to know the reasons for adaptability of microorganisms to different nutrient conditions, this course shall help students understand how microorganism use different substrates as carbon and nitrogen sources.
-The study of different metabolic pathways like photosynthesis, anaerobic and aerobic respiration shall help in understanding the physiology and metabolism of microorganisms.
+- To provide knowledge about the metabolic diversity and nutrient adaptability of microorganisms. - To provide knowledge how microorganism use different substrates as carbon and nitrogen sources. - To provide in-depth knowledge about different metabolic pathways like photosynthesis, anaerobic and aerobic respiration. - To provide in-depth knowledge about the physiology and metabolism of microorganisms.